tjanson/docs/content/blog/eks-oidc/index.md

 ## Overview

-In <100 lines of code we'll demonstrate how EKS Pods can use AWS IAM to create fine-grained permissions for apps that integrate with other AWS services.
+In less than 100 lines of code, we'll demonstrate how EKS Pods can use AWS IAM to create fine-grained permissions for apps that integrate with other AWS services.

 * [Pod Access Control](#pod-access-control)